nikeedev/scratch-v/README.md

 # Websocket code for Scratch and Turbowarp websocket connection translated to V!

-**Before running the file, create a `.env` file inside the root folder of this repo, which has following contents:**
+**Before running the file, create a `.env` file inside the src folder of this repo, which has following contents:**
 ```
 USERNAMEenv="your_scratch_username"
 PASSWORDenv="your_scratch_password"